maboej-MSFT/eSignature-using-Power-Apps-V2/README.md

 There are 4 elements:

--   Azure Ad App Registration: is used to be able to connect to Microsoft Graph.
+-   Azure AD App Registration: is used to be able to connect to Microsoft Graph.

 -   Power Automate Cloud flow: is used to get the request from the app and send the sign in request to Microsoft Graph, and respond the result to the app.

 -   Power Apps Canvas app: The user use the app and click resign.
-The app save the data and redirect the user the Office 365 login service.
-After the login the request is redirected back to the app, it load the data and call the cloud flow to validate the user that did the login.
+The app saves the data and redirect the user the Office 365 login service.
+After the login the request is redirected back to the app, it loads the data and call the cloud flow to validate the user that did the login.

--   Dataverse Table: is used to store the data and session id
+-   Dataverse Table: is used to store the data and session id.
+But you can use whatever table to store the data and you can use another id for the session id, can be the unique id from the table record.

-# Import the sample solution

-1. Download the “eSignature with sign-in.zip” solution file and import it
-    ![Graphical user interface, application Description automatically
-    generated](media/b6d8f65073a11d5b942320b9d94bfc0f.png)

-2. After import open the solution

-3. Open Settings of the Canvas App
-    ![Graphical user interface, application, Word Description automatically generated](media/fbe591b232c167ccb2197ce6b87a6777.png)

-4. Get the web link of your app
-    ![Graphical user interface, text, application, email Description automatically generated](media/443c14cf480d20647c34efc3e05ecf4f.png)

-Note: you can use the web link with or without the ?tenantid=xxxxx

 # Create Application Registration in Azure AD

 To make the Graph call we need an application key and a secret that have access to sign in as the user.
+You can use the same App Registration for many apps.

-You need a Tenant Administrator to do that.
+*You need a Tenant Administrator to do that.*

 1. Open Azure AD: <https://aad.portal.azure.com/>